Taumarunui railway station: History

-Extension southward began with goods to Matapuna from 22 June 1903.
 The prime minister, Sir Joseph Ward, addressed a crowd of several hundred at Taumarunui on Saturday 8 August 1908, when the first Wellington to Auckland train paused at the station.
-When regular through trains started on Monday 9 November 1908, southbound passengers stayed overnight at Taumarunui.
+When regular through trains started on 9 November 1908, southbound passengers stayed overnight at Taumarunui.
 By 11 January 1909 the General Manager gave permission for passengers to sleep on the trains, owing to lack of accommodation at Taumarunui and Ohakune (for northbound passengers).
 As well as complaints about the quality and quantity of rooms, there was also praise for Taumarunui boarding houses and hotels.
 Through expresses started to call during the night at Taumarunui from 14 February 1909, with only 5 minutes at the station.

+NIMT express trains began from 14 February 1909.
+Trains also ran to Stratford from 1933.

 Refreshment rooms opened on 1 November 1909 and closed on 21 February 1975.
 In 1920 accommodation was provided for refreshment staff and in 1940 a hostel for female refreshment room staff was added.